Grand Fenwick: Other appearances

 A 1966 television pilot featuring Sid Caesar in the same roles Peter Sellers performed in the movie (namely the head of state Duchess Gloriana XII, Prime Minister and Count Rupert Mountjoy and the military leader Tully Bascomb) was filmed but never picked up as a series.

 Grand Fenwick is mentioned in The New Traveller's Almanac, part of the series The League of Extraordinary Gentlemen.

 In the comic Aetheric Mechanics, Grand Fenwick is stated to have been annexed by Ruritania.

+In the novel Sunnyside, Grand Fenwick is said to have declared war on Germany during World War I.

 Grand Fenwick is used in Project Euler to create the context of problem 314.

 In the shared alternate history of Ill Bethisad (1997 and after), Grand Fenwick is an actual country located between France and Helvetia (this world's version of Switzerland).
 Within Ill Bethisad, it is the smallest country in the world, being only 15 sq mi (39 km2) in size.

 The Royal Archduke of Grand Fenwick is a scheme used by Barney Stinson to seduce an art expert in the How I Met Your Mother episode "The Ashtray".

-In the shared worldbuilding project of the Otherworld Project (2011 and after), Grand Fenwick is a landlocked country in the continent of Messenia on the Earth-like planet of Arden.
-Although Arden's version shares similarities with other versions of the duchy (such as having a monarchy, its founding by Roger Fenwick and using the double-headed eagle flag), it also has many differences.
-Arden's Grand Fenwick is much larger than its Earth-based counterparts being 548.30 sq mi (1,420.09 km2) in size.
-It also doesn't produce wine and the name of its capital city is "Breck".
-The duchy's history is also different not only because it's on another planet but because the Otherworld Project is based on plausibility and so this version doesn't have the more outlandish elements given to Grand Fenwick in the books or movies.